ajhconway/website/content/authors/admin/_index.md

 and [the analysis of storage optimization heuristics](https://epubs.siam.org/doi/pdf/10.1137/1.9781611975482.155).

-I am the lead of the SplinterDB project.
+I lead the SplinterDB project.
 SplinterDB is a general purpose key-value store built using a new data structure, the size-tiered
 $B^\varepsilon$-tree.
 SplinterDB is designed for outstanding performance on NVMe and other fast storage hardware, under tough conditions, such as strict memory